graphql/graphql-spec/rfcs/InputUnion.md

 ### Structural discrimination

-These options rely on the **structure** of the input to determine the concrete type.
+These solutions rely on the **structure** of the input to determine the concrete type.

 #### Order based type matching